 UCLA School of Law

-Alex Wang is Professor of Law at UCLA School of Law, and a leading expert on environmental law and the law and politics of China.
-His research focuses on the social effects of law, and the interaction of law and institutions in China and the United States.
+Alex Wang is Professor of Law at UCLA School of Law, and a Faculty Co-Director of the Emmett Institute on Climate Change and the Environment.
+He is a leading expert on environmental law and the law and politics of China.
+His research focuses on the interaction of law and institutions in China and the United States.
 His previous research has examined, among other things, the institutional design of environmental law and policy, environmental bureaucracy, public interest litigation, information disclosure, and environmental courts.
 His work has addressed air pollution, climate change, and other environmental issues.

 His article, “Explaining Environmental Information Disclosure in China,” 44 Ecology Law Quarterly 865 (2018), was selected for presentation at the 2017 Harvard/Yale/Stanford Junior Faculty Forum.
 Other representative works include: “The Search for Sustainable Legitimacy: Environmental Law and Bureaucracy in China,” 37 Harvard Environmental Law Review 365 (2013) and the forthcoming article “Symbolic Legitimation and Environmental Reform in China,” 48 Environmental Law __ (2018).

 At UCLA, he teaches courses in torts, Chinese law, and environmental law.
 He has been a visiting assistant professor at UC Berkeley School of Law.